 3B.
-Related party transactions
+Related party transactions:

-There are transactions and arrangements between the reporting entity and related parties and the effects of these on the basis determined between the parties are reflected in these financial statements.
+There are transactions and arrangements between the Company and related parties and the effects of these on the basis determined between the parties are reflected in these financial statements.
 The related party balances and transfer of resources, services or obligations, if any, are unsecured, without fixed repayment terms and interest or charge unless stated otherwise.
+The transactions were not material.